U.S. flag

 Who Can Participate

-The following active, functioning governmental unit types are eligible to submit a CQR case for review.
+The following active, functioning governmental unit types were eligible to submit a CQR case for review.
 See the PDF below for a comprehensive list.

 • Tribal areas, including federally recognized tribes with a reservation and/or off-reservation trust lands, Alaska Native Regional Corporations, and Alaska Native villages.